SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Experiments

 \subsection{Implementation details}

 We implement the proposed SSDH method based on the open-source framework Caffe~\cite{jia2014caffe}.
-The parameters of our network are initialized with the VGG-F network~\cite{chatfield2014return}, which is pre-trained on the ImageNet~\cite{ILSVRC15}.
+The parameters of our network are initialized with the CNN-F network~\cite{chatfield2014return}, which is pre-trained on ImageNet~\cite{ILSVRC15}.
 Similar initialization strategy has been used in other deep hashing methods~\cite{zhao2015deep,zhu2016deep}.
 In all experiments, our networks are trained with the initial learning rate of 0.001, and we divide the learning rate by 10 each 20,000 steps.
-The size of mini-batch is 128, and the mini-batch is generated randomly by shuffling the training data.
+The size of mini-batch is 128.
 The weight decay parameter is 0.0005.
 For the parameters in the proposed loss function, we set $\lambda=0.1$ and $\mu=0.1$ in all experiments, we will further conduct experiments on the parameters to show that retrieval accuracy is not sensitive to parameter settings.

 For the proposed SSDH method, CNNH, NINH and DRSCH, we use raw image pixels as input.
 The implementations of CNNH~\cite{xia2014supervised} and DRSCH~\cite{zhang2015bit} are provided by their authors, while NINH~\cite{7298947} is of our own implementation.
-Since the network structures of these four deep hashing methods are different from each other, for a fair comparison, we use the \textit{same} VGG-F network as the base structure for the four deep methods.
-And the network parameters of deep hashing methods are initialized with the \textit{same} pre-trained VGG-F model, thus we can perform fair comparison among these deep hashing methods.
+Since the network structures of these deep hashing methods are different, for a fair comparison, we use the \textit{same} CNN-F network as the base structure for the four deep methods.
+The network parameters of deep hashing methods are initialized with the \textit{same} pre-trained CNN-F model, thus we can perform fair comparison among these deep hashing methods.
 The results of CNNH~\cite{xia2014supervised}, NINH~\cite{7298947} and DRSCH~\cite{zhang2015bit} are referred as CNNH$\ast$, NINH$\ast$ and DRSCH$\ast$ respectively.